Nihilantropy/Nihilantropy/README.md

 ## 🚀 What I Do

 - **Student** at 42 School in Rome, exploring and learning the amazing world of programming.
-- **Enthusiast** of IT, cybersecurity (HTB Academy), and game programming (Self teaching).
+- **Enthusiast** of IT, cybersecurity (HTB Academy), and game programming (self-taught).
 Always eager for new challenges and exciting projects.
 - **Curious and Driven** to continuously improve my skills and discover new technologies.

 ## 🌱 Growing Every Day